Acute myeloid leukemia (AML) - children

 - Certain types of targeted therapy

 Bone marrow transplant is used if the leukemia returns after treatment or doesn't respond well to initial therapy with chemotherapy.
-The process uses high doses of chemotherapy and sometimes radiation therapy and transfusion of bone marrow from a compatible donor.
+This process uses high doses of chemotherapy and sometimes radiation therapy to treat the leukemia followed by transfusion of bone marrow from a compatible donor.

-Supportive care includes red blood cell and platelets (cells that help to stop bleeding) transfusions.
+Supportive care includes red blood cell and platelet (a blood element that helps to stop bleeding) transfusions.

 Your child's treatment team will explain the different options to you.
 You will want to take notes.
 Be sure to ask questions if you don't understand something.